“Learn how over 500,000 babies were trained to sleep through the night the natural way”.

 In Babywise, author Gary Ezzo uses terms such as “parental guidance,” “teaching” or “helping” the infant to sleep.
 An infant, he says, needs to “learn the skill” of sleeping.

 Webster defines skill as an ‘ability to use one’s knowledge effectively in doing something.’
-Sleep, however, occurs happens quite naturally and effectively, without any training and even in the least knowledgeable of creatures!
+Sleep, however, happens quite naturally and effectively, without any training and even in the least knowledgeable of creatures!

 Webster’s definition of training indicates there is some form of instruction, education, or discipline involved.
 Unfortunately for the Babywise trainee, however, the baby is expected to accomplish this “skill” without instruction, education, or assistance.
 Here are some examples of "Training," Ezzo-style: